bilalilyasjhandir/PWSkills-Website-Clone/README.md

 # PWSkills-Website-Clone
-Clone of the old PWSkills Website made with HTML and Tailwind CSS.
+Clone of the old [PWSkills](https://pwskills.com/) Website made with HTML, CSS, JavaScript and Tailwind CSS.